MiscGuild/bridge/README.md

 -   Bridges between Discord and Hypixel guild chats.
 -   Sends all guild related messages, including chat, guild announcements and more to Discord.
 -   Automatic restarts and reconnections.
--   Toggleable use of Discord emojis for Hypixel ranks in chat messages.
 -   Privileged slash commands to control bot behaviour in-game.
 -   Toggleable slowmode to control member usage.
 -   Basic filtering of extreme profanity to protect bot accounts from abuse.